Last Updated on February 28, 2021 by Dave Farquhar

 It standardized a hardware tower of babel

-Early 386s were really chaotic, and ironically, running cutting-edge DOS games under Windows 3.0 generally made them work a bit better.
-This was a fairly temporary situation and I don’t think it would be true of systems built after, say, 1992 or so.
-But I remember seeing this advice in more than one magazine of the time.
+Early 386s were really chaotic, and ironically, running cutting-edge DOS games of that period under Windows 3.0 generally made them work a bit better.
+This was a fairly temporary situation and I don’t find it true of systems built after, say, 1992 or so.
+But I remember seeing this advice in more than one magazine of the time, and I’ve observed the odd behavior in games like Railroad Tycoon on my 386DX system.
+I have the option to just run it on another machine, but that wasn’t the case in 1990.

 Disadvantages of Windows 3.0